jseedorff/Libraries/README.md

-Some libraries used in e.g. the KMPSoftwareSerial projects.
+Custom libraries used by the KMPSoftwareSerial project.